astrichthyes/Lost-Soul-Arts-Mod/README.md

 -New spells and miracles with diverse utility replace stale/redundant ones

+-New physical spells empower a new class of strength-based casters

 -Updated some vanilla spells for improved aesthetics and/or functionality

 -Most weapons rebalanced/revamped